mozilla/remote-settings/README.rst

 ..notes ::

-    The Mozilla Jenkins job will catch the latest Docker container version on Dockerhub and immediately deploy it to Remote Settings STAGE Integration tests will be executed.
+    The Mozilla Jenkins job will catch the latest Docker container on Dockerhub and immediately deploy it to Remote Settings DEV.
+It will deploy the latest tag on Remote Settings STAGE.
+    Integration tests will be executed.
     Results are reported in the Mozilla ``#kinto-standup`` Slack channel.